Bootsauce

-Bootsauce was a Juno Award-winning Canadian rock band based in Montreal.
+Bootsauce was a Canadian rock band based in Montreal.
 The band was composed of Drew Ling (real name Drew Thorpe) (vocals), Pere Fume (real name Perry Johnson) (guitar), Sonny Greenwich Jr. (guitar), Alan Baculis (bass guitar), and John "Fatboy" Lalley (drums).
 Their style combined soul, funk and metal sounds.
 Two of their albums, The Brown Album and Bull achieved Gold status in Canada.
+Their style was sometimes compared favorably to the Red Hot Chili Peppers.

 History

 Bootsauce was founded in 1989 in Montreal.
 The band was nominated for a Juno Award as Most Promising Group in 1991, and received a Juno in 1992 for their 1991 single "Everyone's a Winner", a Hot Chocolate cover.
 Their songs were played on MuchMusic.

 In 1992, Bootsauce was part of the cross-Canada Big, Bad & Groovy tour organized by MCA Concerts, along with Art Bergman.
 That year they released an album, Bull on the band's own label.
 In 1993, the band released the album Sleeping Bootie.
 The song "Sorry Whole" was released as a single and reached #1 on the RPM Cancon chart.
+Touring for the Sleeping Bootie album, Bootsauce played the Commodore Ballroom in Vancouver for the first time on February 4, 1994.

+Reunion Rumours

+Greenwich mentioned on the Toronto Mike'd podcast that there was talk of a potential Bootsauce reunion tour in the early 2020s to celebrate the 30th anniversary of Bull but there ultimately wasn't enough interest to make the tour happen.